silvernine209/nlp_bitcoin_trading/README.md

 ## Notable Technologies Used
 * Python 3, Jupyter Notebook
 * Nltk, Gensim, Spacy, Scikit-learn # NLP Text Processing
-* CountVectorizer, TfidfVectorizer, NMF, LDA, CoreEx # Topic Modeling
+* CountVectorizer, TfidfVectorizer, NMF, LDA, CorEx # Topic Modeling
 * TextBlob, vaderSentiment # Sentiment Analysis
 * Pandas, Numpy, Matplotlib, Seaborn # Data Processing/Visualization tools
 * Neural Network, LSTM, Scikit-learn # Models
 * etc.

 ## Feature Engineering
 Various preprocessing techniques were applied on the text corpus of article headlines and intros.
 Preprocessing of texts is crucial for the meaningful performance of clustering algorithms in topic modeling realm.
 This preprocessed texts were carried over to sentiment analysis as well.
-Although not implemented in my predictive models, topic vectors from the Latent Dirichlet Allocation (LDA) model for topic modeling were extracted to be used as input features to predictive models if deemed necessary.
+Although not implemented in my predictive models, topic vectors from the **Latent Dirichlet Allocation (LDA)** model for topic modeling were extracted to be used as input features to predictive models if deemed necessary.
 Besides the realm of NLP, various technical aspects of Bitcoin(prices, volumnes, etc.) were feature engineered for predictive models' inputs.

 * **Text Preprocessing** - Removal of punctuations, numbers, special characters, and stopwords.
 Lowercasing, lemmatization as well.
 * **LDA's Topic Vectors** - Input for predictive models.